isralduke/thatbook/23-isaiah.md

 > <a name="22:10">22:10</a> You counted the houses in Jerusalem,
 > and demolished houses so you could have material to reinforce the wall.
 > <a name="22:11">22:11</a> You made a reservoir between the two walls
-> for the water of the old pool—
+> for the water of the old pool —
 > but you did not trust in the one who made it;
 > you did not depend on the one who formed it long ago!
 > <a name="22:12">22:12</a> At that time the sovereign master, the Lord who leads armies, called for weeping and mourning,